1 / 10

 The Toyota C-HR is a trendy SUV that’s easy to drive and cheap to run, particularly if you go for one of the petrol-electric hybrid models.

-Hop aboard and you’ll find a stylish slim-line dashboard design which looks a little plasticky but feels very solid.
+Hop aboard the Toyota C-HR and you’ll find a stylish slim-line dashboard design which looks a little plasticky but feels very solid.
 The 2019 facelift swapped some of the cabin’s harder plastics for softer materials but it still doesn’t feel as plush inside as an Audi Q2.

-Another area the Toyota isn’t quite up with the best in class is interior space.
+Another area the Toyota C-HR isn’t quite up with the best in class is interior space.
 Yeah, you get loads of room up front but the coupe-style roof means headroom’s not that generous in the back and the resulting small rear windows make it feel like you’re sitting in a dungeon.
-The boot is also relatively small for an SUV this size.
+The boot is also relatively small for a small SUV.

 In town, the light steering makes it ideal for slow-speed manoeuvring and its tall ride height means you don’t have to slow to a crawl going over speed humps.
-That said, the Toyota's raised driving position is compromised by its poor rearward visibility.
+That said, the Toyota C-HR's raised driving position is compromised by its poor rearward visibility.

 Whatever the age of the C-HR you buy, equipment levels are generous.
 All models get a large infotainment screen, active cruise control and a reversing camera.